Converting Shapes to Paths

 Select the shape to be converted.

-Press on the Adjustment Button in the Top Toolbar.
+Press on the Selection Button to open the Selection Menu.

 Each individual segment used to create the shape will be converted into a path segment with corresponding segment end point handles (orange).
 A start handle (orange with white dot) shows the initial starting point of the path.
 New bounds handles (blue) are assigned in relation to the created path and control point handles (green) are added to each curved segment.